Briggsdale (Columbus, Ohio)

 Briggsdale is a neighborhood of Franklin County in the city of Columbus, Ohio.
 The neighborhood is on the west/southwest side of the city within the Hilltop area.
 The area was first settled and founded by the family of Joseph M. Briggs, after whom the neighborhood was named.
 Joseph Briggs was an active figure in the early years of the township and county operations.
 The Briggsdale Methodist church was founded with his help, and it now exists as the New Horizons Methodist Church.
-The present day Briggsdale neighborhood is located near the historical Green Lawn Cemetery to the north as well as Briggs High School to the west.
+The present-day Briggsdale neighborhood is located near the historical Green Lawn Cemetery to the north as well as Briggs High School to the west.

-History of Briggsdale
+History

 Family history

 Joseph M. Briggs was born on November 25, 1833 to Nicholas Joseph Briggs and Martha J. Chambers in Columbus, Franklin County, Ohio.
-Joseph M. Briggs was raised on the family's home farm and attended Ohio Wesleyan University where he met his wife Louisiana Ransburgh who was 17 years old at the time, 16 years younger.
+Joseph M. Briggs was raised on the family's home farm and attended Ohio Wesleyan University, where he met his wife Louisiana Ransburgh, who was 17 years old at the time, 16 years younger.
 They married October 16, 1867.
-Briggs died August 31, 1913 of a fractured rib.
-He and his wife, who passed from choking on brandy in 1950 while hospitalized at Mount Carmel for bronchial pneumonia, are buried alongside each other at Green Lawn Cemetery on Sullivant Avenue just north of the present-day Briggsdale neighborhood.
+Briggs died August 31, 1913, of a fractured rib.
+He and his wife, who died from choking on brandy in 1950 while hospitalized at Mount Carmel for bronchial pneumonia, are buried alongside each other at Green Lawn Cemetery on Sullivant Avenue just north of the present-day Briggsdale neighborhood.

 Joseph M. Briggs was a prominent and influential citizen of Franklin Township.
 He served as the township accessor prior to serving as treasurer for six years.
 In 1880, he was elected as county commissioner then reelected in 1883 for a total of six years.
 While county commissioner, Briggs activated several substantial county improvements including the construction of the Broad Street and State Street bridges.
 Beginning in 1887, he served as the postmaster of Briggsdale.
 Briggs was also a member and trustee of the Briggsdale Methodist church to which he contributed funding for the new building.
 In addition to his service for the county, Joseph Briggs possessed a lot of high-value property in the city of Columbus including 27 residences from which he accumulated great wealth from renting.

 Louisiana Ransburgh, wife of Joseph M. Briggs, became a historic cultural figure of the area known as the ″Veiled Lady of Champ Chase.″ Each year, in the cover of the night, Louisiana slipped out of the house donning dark clothing and a veil and placed flowers on the graves of confederate soldiers buried at the Camp Chase Confederate Cemetery (also known as the Green Lawn Cemetery).
 Louisiana's efforts helped clean up the forgotten and overgrown cemetery grounds.